dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 outputs the keypair (pk, sk) = (seedA || b, s || seedA || b || S^T || pkh).

-The seeds (s, seedSE, z) can be securely stored to enable later reconstruction of the fully expanded private key using KeyGenInternal ({{KeyGenInternal}}).
+The seeds (s, seedSE, z) can be securely stored to enable later reconstruction of the fully expanded private key using the function KeyGenInternal ({{KeyGenInternal}}).
 These seeds must be protected as private key material.

 ~~~pseudocode
 Choose uniformly random seed s of bitlength lensec